A couple of weeks ago I talked about bedroom styling and how it’s not just aesthetics that we need to think about, it’s practicality too.

-Again scientists have studied the affects exercise has on sleep patterns and research again suggests that aerobic exercise reduces the length of time in which it took somebody to get to sleep over an evening with no-exercise.
-Notably and interestingly high intensity exercise such as weights and cardio such as running has no effect on sleep.
+Again scientists have studied the effects exercise has on sleep patterns and research again suggests that aerobic exercise reduces the length of time in which it took somebody to get to sleep over an evening with no-exercise.
+Notably and interestingly high-intensity exercise such as weights and cardio such as running has no effect on sleep.

 Seriously I’m not just saying this because of the lovely lot over at eve but it’s so important to invest in a good quality mattress or topper, think about it.
 You’re lying in the same place for hours on end 7 nights a week, the better quality the mattress surely the better sleep you have too?